asn0vich/omv-theme/README.md

 or

+`  rm -r /var/www/openmediavault/css/theme-custom.*.css
+   sed -i '126s/.*/$fileName = "css\/theme-custom.css";/' /usr/share/php/openmediavault/controlpanel/controlpanelabstract.inc
-`rm -rf /root/omv-theme  &&
+   rm -rf /root/omv-theme
-  rm -r /usr/bin/omv-theme &&
+   rm -r /usr/bin/omv-theme
    rm -r /usr/bin/omv-theme-update`

 ### To Start:
 `omv-theme`

+### To Update:
+`omv-theme`
+Select the Update option

 ### Check the theme
 - always remember to clear the UI cache you can do that in the browser or from `omv-firstaid`